MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 2. Right-click on the new project in Solution Explorer and choose **View in Object Explorer**.
 This displays the **SQL Server Object Explorer** window, which enables you to access tables, views and other objects in your database.
 You can either float this window or leave it docked.
 Adjust the other tool windows the way you want them.
 For added realism, you can add an actual database, but it’s not necessary for this walkthrough.

 3. When your layout is how you want it, from the main menu choose **Window > Save Window Layout**.
-Call this layout “DB Project.”
+Call this layout "DB Project."
 (We won’t bother with a debug mode layout for this project.)

 ##### Switch between the layouts